 Once you have the restore media, you are all set to schedule backups.
 You can also go for manual backups.
 Macrium Reflect will recognize all the disk drives on your computer and present them as an understandable format.
 To image or clone a drive, select it and click on the link that says Image This Drive or Clone This Drive as required.
 You can select a Folder to create images that can be used post booting from the Rescue Media.

 In this review of Macrium Reflect, I left out certain features that are easy to understand.
-You can check this how-to by our forum member and this video tutorial on how to use Macrium Reflect for further details.
+You can check the Macrium Reflect Tutorial and this Macrium Reflect video tutorial which shows you how to use Macrium Reflect Free.